 Option Description Allow Unprotect Select this check box if you want the user or role to be able to remove workbook and/or worksheet protection for this folder or file.
-Users with this permission can use the Advanced &gt; Protect options on the ribbon to remove workbook or worksheet protection from Axiom files.
+Users with this permission can use the Advanced > Protect options on the ribbon to remove workbook or worksheet protection from Axiom files.
 IMPORTANT: If you enable this permission at the folder level, then the user will be able to unprotect any file that they save to the folder (assuming that the user has read/write access to the folder).
-NOTES: This setting is ignored for users with the Remove Protection permission on the Permissions tab; those users can remove protection for any file.
+NOTES: • This setting is ignored for users with the Remove Protection permission on the Permissions tab; those users can remove protection for any file.
 This setting does not apply to process definitions.
-Allow Sheet Assistant Select this check box if you want the user or role to see the Sheet Assistant.
-Generally, you should only expose the Sheet Assistant if the user is expected to edit file settings, including Axiom query settings.
-Enabling this permission also has the following impacts: • The user has access to the Control Sheet.
-If Hide Control Sheet on open is enabled, then the Control Sheet is hidden by default but the user can unhide it via the Sheet Assistant.
-Otherwise, the Control Sheet is visible by default for users with Sheet Assistant permission.
-If the user has read / write permission and the Sheet Assistant permission, then the user can enable forms for the file and can see the Form Assistant and Form Control Sheet.
-The Drilling Control Sheet, if present in the file, is not hidden if the user has the Sheet Assistant permission. • The Data Source Assistant is also available if the Sheet Assistant is available.
+Allow Sheet Select this check box if you want the user or role to see the Sheet Assistant.
+Assistant Generally, you should only expose the Sheet Assistant if the user is expected to edit file settings, including Axiom query settings.
+Enabling this permission also has the following impacts: The user has access to the Control Sheet.
+If the Control Sheet is hidden in the document, the user can make it visible by double-clicking any field name in the Sheet Assistant. • If the user has read / write permission and the Sheet Assistant permission, then the user can enable forms for the file and can see the Form Assistant and Form Control Sheet. • The Drilling Control Sheet, if present in the file, is not hidden if the user has the Sheet Assistant permission.
+The Data Source Assistant is also available if the Sheet Assistant is available.
 If this check box is not selected, then the user cannot see the Sheet Assistant or the other related items as described above.
 NOTE: This setting does not apply to process definitions.
 Also, control sheets are not hidden in template files.
-Allow File Processing Select this check box if you want the user or role to be able to perform file processing on the file.
-If selected, then the user has access to file processing features, including the File Processing button on the menu and the File Processing task pane.
+Allow File Select this check box if you want the user or role to be able to perform file processing on the file.
+If selected, then the user has access to file processing Processing features, including the File Processing button on the menu and the File Processing task pane.
 The related control sheets will also be visible to the user.
 If this check box is not selected, then the user cannot perform file processing actions and cannot see the related menu items, task panes, or control sheets.
 NOTE: This setting does not apply to process definitions.